 Physical deterioration: As the importance of taking strong prescription drugs increases, it’s common to see a person struggling with addiction to steadily increase in their neglect of themselves.
 This shows to others in areas such as hygiene and weight; drugs such as prescription opioids and heroin often lead to sudden and significant weight loss.

 Withdrawal: As a person struggling with prescription drug abuse sees their issues worsen, it’s common for them to withdraw further from life and their social or work obligations.
+This is a fact of addiction to many drugs.
 They may quit or be fired from employment and it is common for them to avoid seeing friends and loved ones.

 Mental deterioration: Although some substances incur stronger mental reactions than others, such as cocaine significantly affecting dopamine production in the brain during use and in withdrawal, it’s common in any kind of addiction for the deterioration of mental wellbeing to occur.
 This may show a person becoming despondent and seemingly unconcerned with their wellbeing and surroundings or, conversely, could appear as an increase in aggression and irritability.

 Prescription drug abuse is an insidious threat because it is couched in the legal use of substances.
 Entirely responsible adults can unknowingly fall into addiction and compulsive drug abuse through their prescribed drugs, where they would never do so with an illegal substance outright.